List – 22 Marketplaces Where You Can Buy and Sell Patents

 How does it feel to be the first to start a trend?

 Ask Becker and Malackowski of Ocean Tomo, who created the first live public auction of patents, trademarks, and copyright.
-The first multi-lot patent auction was held in 2006 and it went so popular, patent auctions have become quite the norm.
+The first multi-lot patent auction was held in 2006 and it was so popular, patent auctions have become quite the norm.
 Ocean Tomo holds a lot of auctions, and every time lots are up for sale, Ocean Tomo advertises in print media, notifying everyone about the same.
 But this is so offline.

 Worry not, they have an online auction system in place too.
 Referred to as Ocean Tomo Bid-Ask™ Market, the marketplace is available in both English and Mandarin.

 Owners who wish to sell patents, have to sign an Ocean Tomo seller agreement whose terms of sale include the inclusion of future related assets.
-Post verification, the assets are provided with a transaction serial number and a virtual data room, in which the seller may disclose further details along with targeted purchase price.
+Post verification, the assets are provided with a transaction serial number and a virtual data room, in which the seller may disclose further details along with the targeted purchase price.

 Now, though these listings are available for everyone to view, a buyer can bid on a patent only post verification.
 A buyer is supposed to meet predetermined standards set by Ocean Tomo in order to bid, and after meeting them, a credit verification is done, post which the buyer must sign a Bidder Agreement.
 Too much work before you bid.
 But that ensures only genuinely interested parties can become a part of the deal.

-An USPTO Initiative, the Electronic Gazette lists patents available for sale or license, along with contact information of the inventor/assignee.
+A USPTO Initiative, the Electronic Gazette lists patents available for sale or license, along with contact information of the inventor/assignee.
 Though the official gazette is published every Tuesday, the version containing the aforementioned list is published on a monthly basis, that is on the second Tuesday of every month.

 The service fee is $25 for every single item, and patent owners can list their patents post sending a cheque or a money order payable to the Commissioner for patents.
 No registration required.
 That’s so obvious, isn’t it?